-My project for the Roosevelt Institute for American Studies is my current book-in-progress: a study of the media coverage of the 1932 kidnap-murder of the twenty-month-old baby of the most admired man in America, Charles Lindbergh, and the murder trial of the accused perpetrator, Bruno Richard Hauptmann.
+His project for the Roosevelt Institute for American Studies was his book-in-progress: a study of the media coverage of the 1932 kidnap-murder of the twenty-month-old baby of the most admired man in America, Charles Lindbergh, and the murder trial of the accused perpetrator, Bruno Richard Hauptmann.
 The book is titled Little Lindy Is Kidnapped: How the Crime of the Century Shaped the Modern Media.